find your perfect LLM program

 The Graduate LLB will give these candidates the required theoretical and practical knowledge to allow them to work as legal professionals.
 So if you want to be a practising lawyer who can give legal advice and also appear in court - but did your initial degree in History or some other discipline - fear not as by enrolling on a Graduate LLB you can still fulfil your dreams!

-Successful completion of a Graduate LLB program will allow you to progress onto one of the two professional courses that all UK lawyers have to take the Legal Practice Course (LPC) for solicitors and the Bar Professional Training Course (BPTC) for barristers.
+Successful completion of a Graduate LLB program traditionally allowed you to progress onto one of the two professional courses that all UK lawyers had to take – the Legal Practice Course (LPC) for solicitors and the Bar Professional Training Course (BPTC) for barristers.
+From September 2021, the LPC route into becoming a solicitor is being replaced by the Solicitors Qualifying Examination (SQE) – there is full information about the SQE later in this article.

 A Graduate LLB course covers several subjects which may comprise: